-One of the most annoying, yet common, skin problems worldwide is dry skin.
-Don’t confuse this with dehydration – which is a related, but different, topic – we’re talking about a skin type which lacks oil and is usually categorised by dull, flaky skin and almost invisible pores.
-I know it well because I have always had the ‘dry skin’ type – it runs in my family.
-I was always told to use a natural skin serum to beat the annoying, dry flakes – but reality is, with so much around it can be confusing to discern what the best skin serum for dry skin really is.
-Also, serums can’t work magic on their own – you need to follow a couple of other important (but easy) tips too!
+Choosing the best skin serum for dry skin can be tricky.
+One of the most annoying, yet familiar, skin problems worldwide is dry skin.
+Don’t confuse this with dehydration, which is a related, but different, topic.
+We’re talking about a skin type which lacks oil and is usually categorised by dull, flaky skin and almost invisible pores.
+I know it well because I have always had the ‘dry skin’ type, it runs in my family.
+I was always told to use a natural skin serum to beat the annoying, dry flakes, but the reality is, with so much around it can be confusing to discern what the best skin serum for dry skin is.
+Also, serums can’t work magic on their own, you need to follow a couple of other important, but easy tips too!

-Another wonderful skin oil that has a natural affinity to the skin’s own sebum.
+Another excellent skin oil that has a natural affinity to the skin’s sebum.
 Sebum is our own built-in moisturiser, also making up part of our skin’s natural barrier.
-The Jojoba plant is pretty special as it produces ‘wax esters’ that are identical to skin’s very own sebum!
+The Jojoba plant is pretty unique as it produces ‘wax esters’ that are identical to skin’s very own sebum!
 This means it is a highly penetrable oil, just like Squalene oil!
-Jojoba oil has many skin benefits including being full of essential fatty acids (such as Omega 6 & 9), rich in Vitamins A, D and E so it’s also an excellent solution for those wanting to curb the signs of ageing, and if you have sensitive or reactive skin, this is also a low-irritant choice.
+Jojoba oil has many skin benefits including being full of essential fatty acids (such as Omega 6 & 9), rich in Vitamins A, D and E, so it’s also an excellent solution for those wanting to curb the signs of ageing, and if you have sensitive or reactive skin, this is also a low-irritant choice.